berlinplan/berlinplan.github.io/readme.md

 The decision to shut down nuclear power plants in Germany has resulted in significant costs, power shortages, and economic losses for its people.
 (201,202, 203, 204,205,206)

-## Action, instead of wait for psychopaths to create a voting app for public utility?
+## Wait for psychopaths to develop a public utility app, or take action?

-## You may send an Email if you think:

 An ownerless, non-beneficial group free from hierarchies and sociopathic behavior can brainstorm developement strategies for an ownerless voting app.

+## You may send an Email if you think so:

+Email: theberlinplan@gmail.com

 > At 150 volunteers, participation instructions will be emailed.
 Your input on choosing the initial group platform (e.g., WhatsApp, Telegram) is valued.

-Email: theberlinplan@gmail.com

-## How should this content be distributed correctly?
+#### How should this content be distributed correctly?

-Posting this content on TV, social media, or other psychopathic platforms and profiting from it or gaining notoriety is morally wrong unless (Over)society determines otherwise.
+> <sub> Posting this content on TV, social media, or other psychopathic platforms and profiting from it or gaining notoriety is morally wrong unless (Over)society determines otherwise.
 However, individuals are **free** to create websites, distribute the content, form groups, and potentially receive compensation for their efforts.
 These groups may also merge in the future.

+**Calculating Compensation:** With 8 hours of daily work, if 1 out of 48 approached individuals pays, with each interaction lasting 10 minutes, it would require €100 per book based on the minimum wage of €12.5 per hour.
+However, a more suitable price range for affordability is €10-€20. </sub>

 #### Alms of science is its distribution (200)